azavalny/TakeOnMeSketchifier/README.md

-# Take On Me Sketchifier(Old)
+# Take On Me Sketchifier

-*Note: I am currently working on a better version of this idea, which can be found here: https://github.com/thelazyaz/TakeOnMeSketchifier2.0

-________

-**Written only using 130 lines of code, this software allows you to turn any image or live webcam feed into a sketched version similar to style shown in Aha's Take On Me Music video.**

-**Using Object Oriented Programming, my ImageSketcher object sketches any image into a version that looks draw.
-And by "Sketching" I mean passing through many filters.**
+An ImageSketcher object is one that sketches any image into a version that looks draw.
+And by "Sketching" I mean passing through many filters.
+The resulting image is one that highlights the outlines of an image to appear like it's inked

 **Features:**
 * Sketching any image file and then resizing that image file